Verizon Software Engineering Manager Salary in India | ₹3.23M-₹5.79M+ | Levels.fyi

 The median Software Engineering Manager compensation in India package at Verizon totals ₹5.79M per year.
-View the base salary, stock, and bonus breakdowns for Verizon's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Verizon's total compensation packages.
 Last updated: 11/6/2025

 Company